st235/HSE.2DImageProcessing.Week7/README.md

 #### Classifier: `DLibFaceDetection`

 Pros:
-- Still can work in runtime but works slower than the other classifiers
+- Still can work in runtime but works slower than the other classifiers, so its usage is a bit arguable and depends on the task/project
 - Can find faces even if they are partially outside of viewport bound

 Cons:
 - Has false-positive detections
-- Finds fewer "small" faces
+- Finds fewer "small" faces: to solve this problem we can pyramid up the image more though it will affect performance

 | Face from the side                        | Face detected however the lighting conditions are not perfect |
 |-------------------------------------------|---------------------------------------------------------------|